How should you finance a car in 2024?

 The monthly payments of the leasing are based on the value of the car (minus the downpayment and the residual value), the duration of the contract, and the leasing interest rate.

-When buying a car in leasing, you are not getting any discount.
+When buying a car in leasing, you are generally not getting any discount.
 Indeed, the car’s base price will be higher with leasing than when paying it in full.
+There are some exceptions to that, but you have less margin for negotiation on a leasing.

 During the leasing, you must keep full collision insurance, the most expensive car insurance in Switzerland.
 The leasing provider (the bank) wants its car to be protected.